wishabc/nf-index/README.md

         </tr>
         </table>

 - **dhs_annotations**: (optional, used only for visualizations) A tsv file with DHSs annotations.
 Should contain `dhs_id` and `dist_tss` columns.
 Other columns are permitted and ignored.
-If provided, pipeline plots cumulative distance to tss for DHSs of each component.
+If provided, plot cumulative distance to TSS for DHSs of each component.

 </p>
 </details>